-The guide also expained some key design tools we would be introducing: empathy mapping, personas and user storytelling, to help participants focus on the people whose needs we were trying to serve.
-Others, such as stakeholder mapping, would help participants explore & visualise all the ‘actors’ involved in the service – the wider service ecology – mapping each of their needs, preferences, capacities, interests and value-relationships.
+The preparation guide introduced some of the key design methods we would be using during the workshop: empathy mapping, personas and user storytelling – to encourage participants to focus on the older people whose needs we were trying to serve.
+Stakeholder mapping – to help participants explore & visualise all the ‘actors’ involved in the service – the wider service ecology, mapping their needs, preferences, capacities, interests and value-relationships.

-On the day there was high level of participant engagement and some useful plenary discussions and alignment, but also some constructive criticism.
-I created a final report, which visually documented the workshop, capturing Post-it notes left on the workshop walls and offering participant feedback, including what my team could have done better.
+On the day of the workshop there was high level of participant engagement and some useful plenary discussions and alignment, but also constructive criticism.
+I created a final report, visually documenting the workshop process and offering the client feedback from participants, including what my team could have done better.

-My facilitation team helped all particpants engage in the day’s tightly-scheduled process, which considered all five service experiences from differents points of view and maintained an outside-in, empathic perspective of the diverse Citizen’s being served.
-The people-centred collaborative design workshop was a new of working for BAB’s stakeholders and wholly appropriate to this participatory stage of the design process.
+My delivery team helped all particpants engage in the co-discovery process, which considered all five service experiences from very different points-of-view and maintained an outside-in, empathic perspective of Bristol’s Citizen’s to better-serve their diverse needs.